| |

 1985 (Back to top)

 Paribas, one of France's largest, most successful banks, started work with Charnley & Røstvold, seeking to enter the U.S. institutional market.
 ABDI International, German-based, also engaged the firm.
 The team's work took on an international flair.
-NWQ in Los Angeles was just a start-up, and Charnley & Røstvold helped define the value process that would prove so successful.
+NWQ in Los Angeles was just a start-up, and Charnley & Røstvold helped define the value process that would prove so successful over the next decades.

 1986 (Back to top)

 Christmas Eve brought a phone call from Robert Mersky of Peregrine Capital Management, a newly formed subsidiary of Norwest, who inquired about the Charnley & Røstvold services.
 After a memorable two-hour exchange, the $300 million assets under management Peregrine hired Charnley & Røstvold to start a full competitive positioning analysis program in February 1987.
-A 16-year consulting relationship has seen Peregrine expand to over $10 billion under management and 45 people.
+A 20-year consulting relationship paralleled Peregrine's expansion to over $10 billion under management and 45 people.

 1988 (Back to top)